-If you received U.S. residence based on a recent marriage to a U.S. citizen, your first, "conditional" green card will be valid for only two years.
-To trade that one in for a permanent green card, you will need to file another petition: specifically Form I-751, Petition to Remove the Conditions of Residence.
-Ordinarily, this must be signed by both the immigrant and by the U.S. citizen spouse, and be submitted to U.S. Citizenship and Immigration Services (USCIS) within the 90 days before the two-year anniversary of the date the conditional green card was issued.
+If you received U.S. residence based on a recent marriage to a U.S. citizen, your first, "conditional" green card will be initially valid for only two years.
+To trade that one in for a permanent green card, you will need to file another petition: Form I-751, Petition to Remove Conditions on Residence.
+Ordinarily, this must be signed by both the immigrant and by U.S. citizen spouse, and be submitted to U.S. Citizenship and Immigration Services (USCIS) within the 90 days before the two-year anniversary of the date the conditional green card was issued.

-But if you divorce (or your marriage is annulled) before those two years have passed and you want to continue to live in the U.S., filing this petition jointly with your spouse will be impossible.
+But if you get divorced (or your marriage is annulled) before those two years have passed and nevertheless want to continue to live in the U.S., filing this petition jointly with your spouse will be impossible.
 There is a possible solution, however.
-You can submit Form I-751 along with a request for a "waiver" of the requirement that it be filed jointly.
+You can submit Form I-751 with a request for a "waiver" of the requirement that it be filed jointly.
 The waivers most likely to be relevant to your case are based on:

 More information on all these waivers can be found at: What if Your U.S. Spouse Won't Sign the Joint Petition (I-751)?
 Here, we'll focus specifically on the divorce waiver.